-Decarboxylation: Ardent technology gets you anywhere between 97-100% activation of your plant material, as compared to other decarb methods that average only 60%.
+Decarboxylation: Using Ardent technology means you’ll activate 97-100% of your plant material, as compared to other decarb methods that average only 60%.
 Check the label on your cannabis to determine the percentage of THCa present in your starting material.
-Now here’s the science: In order to convert THCa into biolaviable THC, the acid molecule (the “a” of the THCa) is removed during decarboxylation, removing 13% of the molecule’s weight.
-To find the total amount of THC after decarboxylation, multiply the amount of THCa by .87%.
-Sometimes, in dispensary cannabis, the calculation if already done for you (in Washington DC, for example) so you may see a final THC number on the back of your flower, that number is the max THC potential of that flower, though the flower actually contains THCa that will need to be decarbed before you use it for edibles, topicals or other products.
+Now here’s the science: In order to convert THCa into biolaviable THC, the acid molecule (the “a” of the THCa) is removed during decarboxylation.
+That acid molecule is 13% of the THCa molecule’s weight.
+So in order to find the maximum total amount of THC possible in your flower after decarboxylation, multiply the amount of starting THCa by .87%.
+Sometimes, in dispensary cannabis, the calculation is already made on the back of the label (in Washington DC, for example) so if you see a final THC % on the back of your flower, that number is the max THC potential of that flower, though the flower itself actually contains THCa that will need to be decarbed before you use it for edibles, topicals or other products.

 Once you know the total amount of THC that your plant has, move the decimal point one space to the right.
-That number is the amount of THC per gram after precision decarb with Ardent.
-Check out our Dosing Guide for more information understanding the potency of your starting material.
+That number is the amount of maxium THC per gram after precision decarb with Ardent.
+Check out our Dosing Guide for more information on understanding the potency of your starting material.

-With older methods of decarb such as the oven, toaster oven, and crock pot, you should account for about 30-40% additional loss in your final product due to the unstable heating conditions and environmental deterrents.
+With older methods of decarb such as the oven, toaster oven, and crock pot, you need to account for about 30-40% additional loss in your final product due to the unstable heating conditions and environmental deterrents.
 Understandably, the outcome dose can become very unclear and inconsistent when decarbing and infusing outside of an Ardent device, which is why we embarked on the scientific testing and development of these amazing lab-grade devices for the home that let you get more out of material every time.
-Find comparisons of the different decarb methods and how they impact your final product dosage here.
+Find comparisons of the different decarb methods and see how they impact your final product dosage here.

-Once you have decarbed in Nova or FX, you can place the decarbed flower right into your food, or use sublingually or smoke.
+Once you’ve decarbed in Ardent FX, Mini or Nova, you can place the decarbed flower right into your food and use it sublingually.
 You get the absolute most out of this “instant edible” method.
 If you do want to infuse, be sure to use a high fat oil or butter, or an alcohol.
 Cannabinoids bind best with fat and alcohol, so if you want to extract the maximum amount (90+%), make sure to choose the right medium.
 Check out our guides on infusing into oils and alcohol in our education section.